-Over at Byrdie, we live for women who aren't afraid to experiment with daring hair colors.
-There's something so unapologetically gorgeous about walking into a room with a bold hair color that others can't help but compliment.
-We admire women who have that kind of confidence.
-Oh, to be a hair unicorn!
-What a fun life to live.
+Over at Byrdie, we live for experimentation with daring hair colors.
+There's something so unapologetically gorgeous about walking into a room with a bold shade that others can't help but compliment, and we love to celebrate that kind of confidence.
+Oh, to be a hair unicorn: What a fun life to live.
 The exact hue we're digging at the moment is navy blue.

 Lisa Marshall at Davide Hair Studio in New York describes navy blue hair as a deeper, more muted blue, calling it a fantasy color.
-Each shade she makes is unique to that individual client though, in general, she usually mixes deep blue and black tones together to achieve this shade.
+Each shade she makes is unique to the individual client, though in general, she usually mixes deep blue and black tones together to achieve the look.
 We have to say, there's just something so undeniably cool (literally and figuratively) about this kind of midnight blue hair.
 FYI: If you don't want a permanent color change right now, try Splat Hair Chalk ($10) in its navy blue shade.
 This temporary hair color glides on your hair so easily, leaving a major color payoff.

-Some of our favorite It girls in Hollywood have worn iterations of this wavy, cobalt shade.
-We rounded up everything we could find, including the prettiest styles from celebs, to everyday hair goals from bold ladies rocking this vibrant shade.
+Some of our favorite stars in Hollywood have worn iterations of this wavy, cobalt shade.
+We rounded up everything we could find, from the prettiest celebrity styles to everyday hair goals featuring this vibrant shade.

 Let these gorgeous indigo shades convince you to go blue.
 Check it out below.

-Maintenance Level: Direct dyes are more high maintenance because they are not designed to last very long.
+Maintenance Level: Direct dyes are more high-maintenance because they're not designed to last very long.
 However, once the hair is lightened, it's an easy process to just apply the navy blue again once it fades.
-For an all-over navy blue, there is much more work involved.
-You must keep up with lightening your re-growth every 4-5 weeks, she says.
+All-over navy blue requires more work: You must keep up with lightening your regrowth every four to five weeks, she says.

 Goes Great With: Anything you decide.
-Use a pallet to try out a bright eye look— match your hair or choose a complementary color.
+Use a palette to try out a bright eye look— match your hair or choose a complementary color.

 Nicole's Slicked Back Style

-Look at how incredibly chic Nicole Richie looks in this deep blue style swept-back into an updo.
-She's tried just about every hair color under the rainbow and pulls them all off flawlessly.
+Look at how incredibly chic Nicole Richie looks in this deep blue style swept back into an updo.
+She's tried just about every hair color under the rainbow and pulls them all off effortlessly.
 As proven in this photo, minimal and understated makeup looks gorgeous paired with the mysterious shade of blue.

 Katy's Statement Wig

-Katy Perry, also an infamous hair unicorn, obviously has a thing for blue.
+Katy Perry, also a notable hair unicorn, obviously has a thing for blue.
 Perry's longtime colorist, Justin Anderson, has nailed just about every shade imaginable for the singer.
-This color chameleon walked the 2012 MTV Movie Awards in a playful blue wig accompanied by the sharpest cat eye.
+This color chameleon walked the 2010 MTV Movie Awards in a playful blue wig accompanied by the sharpest cat eye.

 Jaime's Light Ombré